 Hawaii is currently experiencing a major outbreak of Hepatitis A. As a result, many Hawaii employers are left with a myriad of questions about the rights of employers and employees with regards to Hepatis A in the workplace…(Read More…)

 The DOL is issuing its final rule regarding overtime exemptions under the FLSA on Wednesday, May 18, 2016.
 Needless to say, the rules are bad, really bad.
 In summary, the DOL is more than doubling the current… (Read More…)

-My name is Ryan Sanada and I am the Assistant General Counsel at the Hawaii Employers Council (“HEC”), Hawaii’s premier employers’ resource for human resources consulting and labor relations guidance.
+My name is Ryan Sanada and I am the Director of Legal and Government Affairs for the Hawaii Employers Council (“HEC”), Hawaii’s premier employers’ resource for human resources consulting and labor relations guidance.
 Prior to working at HEC, I was a labor and employment attorney in private practice for 10 years and also served as a legal consultant to the Labor Committee of the Hawaii State Legislature for two legislative sessions while continuing to work at my firm full time…read more.

-Thank you for visiting my blog!
-To receive automatic updates when this blog is updated, please click on the “Subscribe Via Email” button on the top-right corner of this page.
+To receive automatic updates when I post a new blog entry, please click on the “SUBSCRIBE VIA EMAIL” button on the top-right corner of this page

 “The best defense is a good offense”